 Guatemala has seen continuous growth in gross domestic product (GDP) in recent decades, reaching $76.7 billion in 2019 (all figures in USD).
 The country has experienced a corresponding rise in prosperity among the population, with gross national income (GNI) hitting $8,870 that same year.

 A member of the so-called Northern Triangle alongside El Salvador and Honduras, Guatemala occupies a strategic geographical location between those two countries and Mexico.
-Meanwhile, major ports on both its Pacific and Caribbean coasts contribute to Guatemala being a logisitcal hub for Central America, accountign for 30% of all good that pass through the subregion.
+Meanwhile, major ports on both its Pacific and Caribbean coasts contribute to Guatemala being a logistical hub for Central America, accounting for 30% of all good that pass through the sub region.

-Or feel free to contact us now to discuss your market entry options in Guatemala, or elswehere in Latin America and the Caribbean.
+Or feel free to contact us now to discuss your market entry options in Guatemala, or elsewhere in Latin America and the Caribbean.